randsleadershipslack/documents-and-resources/rls-quick-start-guide.md

 Please make sure you read and understand the RLS [Code of Conduct](https://github.com/randsleadershipslack/documents-and-resources/blob/main/code-of-conduct.md).
 We respect it and take it quite seriously!

+## Welcome / Tackling Imposter Syndrome

+Remember what we said a minute ago about wanting you to participate here?
+We really do mean it - but we also understand that can be easier said than done.

+This is a big place, and it can feel intimidating.
+On the surface, Rands Leadership Slack looks like a group of high-performing leaders with extensive experience and a wide range of expertise.
+And that's true - but that's not all we are.
+We treat leadership as a human quality, not just a job title.
+We make mistakes and learn from each other.
+We support and encourage each other.
+We're a community.

 ## Channels of Interest

 Rands Leadership Slack has many (many) channels.
-We could not hope to describe all of them here, but this should help give you a starting point for finding the channel you may be looking for.
+We could not hope to describe all of them here, but this should help give you a starting point for being here.

 - **`#how-to-rands`:** Not sure which channel is the best place for your question or post?
 Ask for directions here.
-- **`#rands-*`:** Channels with the `rands-` prefix are related to the operating and participating in RLS, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
+- **`#rands-*`:** Channels with the `rands-` prefix are related to operating and participating in RLS, such as `#rands-admins`, `#rands-slack-culture`, and `#rands-slack-rules`.
-- **`#help-and-advice`:** If there's not a more specific channel that's relevant to your topic, you can always ask in this channel.
+- **`#help-and-advice`:** If there's not a more specific channel that's relevant to your question, you can always ask in this channel.
 - **`#anonymous-help-and-advice`:** For various reasons, there are times where someone may not feel comfortable asking for advice publicly in RLS.
 This channel was created to support those times and allow members to create an anonymous top-level post using a channel workflow.
 The donwside is that it can remove the ability to have deeper discussions, since the original poster cannot respond anonymously in threads to participate.
 - **`#lobby-*`:** Lobby channels are public channels that enable members to request admission to private channels, which would otherwise be undiscoverable.
 Right now only two exist, `#lobby-adoption` and `#lobby-non-binary-and-women`, and you can see past discussions about the implementation and use of `#lobby-*` channels in `#rands-slack-culture`.
+- **`#daily-ftw`:** This is where we celebrate our wins, and it's a great channel to get started in!
+Post your own wins so we can cheer you on, and join the conversations on other people's posts!

 ## Discovering New Channels